viktorperepechaev/Image-Formatter/README.md

     - Reduces the brightness of the image. `<percentage>` is an integer from 0 to 100 representing the desired final brightness level.
 For example, `darken 50` makes the image half as bright.
 - `invert`
     - Inverts the colors of the image (creates a photo negative effect).
+- `grayscale`
+    - Turns colors of the picture into shades of gray.
 - `ref-hor`
     - Reflects the image across the horizontal axis (flips it vertically).
 - `ref-ver`